Brendan Eich, a programmer who

 JavaScript

-script tags
+script tags at the

 bottom of the